 Online guitar lessons are now a ubiquitous and tested format for music education.
 A year of covid has accelerated a seemingly inevitable change to e-learning.
 Everyone has experienced online tuition in some form or other, and a positive result of this rough last year is that online lessons are here to stay.

 Although I have taught students online for more than 5 years, I was first made aware of how well it worked back in 2011.
-I had become very into the style of Django Reinhardt and wanted to push my gypsy jazz playing to the next level.
-I started searching for suitable Gypsy Jazz guitar lessons near me but couldn't find anyone.
-After reading some online forums I found that one of my favorite guitarists in style Gonzalo Bergara taught online.
-I couldn't believe it, I was able to pick the brains of such a great player from the other side of the world in Argentina!
+I had become very into the style of Django Reinhardt and wanted to push my Gypsy Jazz playing to the next level.
+I searched for suitable Gypsy Jazz guitar lessons near me but couldn't find anyone.
+After reading some online fora, I found that one of my favourite guitarists in style, Gonzalo Bergara taught online.
+I couldn't believe it; I was able to pick the brains of such a great player from the other side of the world in Argentina!
 I dropped him an email and had regular lessons for about a year in between his touring.

-This was 10 years ago so what worked then is even better now with better cameras, faster internet, and all the fantastic features of Zoom.
-As I write this Tremolo Guitar School has transitioned to a completely online service.
-We have students from all over the world and it really is amazing to be able to meet and help so many people we could never have met in person.
+This was 10 years ago, so what worked then is even better now with better cameras, faster internet, and all the fantastic features of Zoom.
+As I write this, Tremolo Guitar School has transitioned to a completely online service.
+We have students from all over the world, and it is amazing to meet and help so many people we could never have met in person.

-1, Get Tuned up - it's important you are in tune before you log in so we don't have to waste lesson time getting it sorted.
-You can this previous blog for a guide.
+1, Get Tuned up - it's important you are in tune before you log in, so we don't have to waste lesson time getting it sorted.
+You can this previous blog as a guide.

 2, Set up Zoom correctly - Follow our previous blog guide to set up zoom correctly